MicrosoftDocs/dynamics365smb-docs/business-central/production-how-work-family.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Families**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## To produce based on a production familily
+## To produce based on a production family
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Firm Planned Prod.
 Orders**, and then choose the related link.
 2. Create a new production order.
 For more information, see [Create Production orders](production-how-to-create-production-orders.md).
 3. In the **Source Type** field, select **Family**.